AdventureSeeker423/node-red-americaloc2cot/README.md

 ## Pre-Requisites / Setup

 1. Purchase and activate tracking devices from [https://us.americaloc.com/](https://us.americaloc.com/)
-2. Contact Americaloc's customer service and request an API Key and Documentation for your account.
+2. Contact Americaloc's customer service and request an API Key with the Documentation for your account.

 ## Deployment